 Travel can be an expensive business, but it doesn’t have to be.
 Heading off on the adventure of a lifetime or planning your dream vacation shouldn’t break the bank, and with a little planning and a few helpful tips, you can totally find amazing travel possibilities at bargain prices.

 Being flexible with your destination, scouring the internet for amazing packages, and even being spontaneous and booking super last minute – there are a bunch of hacks that can make exploring the world more affordable.
-So whether you fancy an affordable city break on the East Coast, want to book a last minute cruise from Florida, or just need to throw a few things in a bag for a quick road trip, take a look below at some of the best tips for booking affordable vacations.
+So whether you want the best hotels in Boca Raton, want to book a last minute cruise from Florida, or just need to throw a few things in a bag for a quick road trip, take a look below at some of the best tips for booking affordable vacations.

 Book at the right time

 When you book various elements of your vacation can have a huge impact on the price.
 Airlines often lower their prices on Sundays and Tuesdays for last-minute bookings, so if you are looking for an adventure next week it is worth searching on those days.

 Booking in advance if possible is usually the best option when it comes to getting good prices on flights.
 Domestic flights tend to be priced most attractively between one and four months before departure dates, while international flights benefit from even more extensive planning with the best prices available around nine months in advance.
 However you shouldn’t discount the discounts that can be found on last minute offers, if you are lucky enough to find them!

 Be flexible on dates and destinations